Shocking nation, Norway killer describes island massacre

 "When I make a follow up shot, his (victim's) cranium bursts and there are brains flowing out.
 I remember that very well," Breivik said in an unemotional, matter-of-fact tone.

-His victims, he said, appeared paralyzed before he shot them.
+His victims, he said, appeared paralysed before he shot them.
 "I walk towards a group of 10 who have stopped.
 They have stopped running and just lie down.
 I go to them and shoot them all to the head.
-They were paralyzed most likely."
+They were paralysed most likely."

 Victims' families have found it difficult to see Breivik using the trial as a pulpit to justify his views and violence.